STRIDES/NIHCloudLabAWS/docs/Configure_AWSParrallelCluster.md

-**0. Install Parallel Cluster**
+## Configuring AWS Parallel Cluster

-To install AWS Parallel Cluster in a Cloud Cloud account, first visit our [install documentation](https://github.com/STRIDES/NIHCloudLabAWS/blob/aws---parrallelcluster-patch/docs/Install_AWSParrallelCluster.md).
+Make sure that you have first installed pcluster following these [install instructions](https://github.com/STRIDES/NIHCloudLabAWS/blob/aws---parrallelcluster-patch/docs/Install_AWSParrallelCluster.md).

-**1. Setup your AWS credentials**
+### **1. Setup your AWS credentials**

 To connect to your AWS console paste in your Short Term Access Keys following [these instructions](/docs/Intramural_STAKs.md).
+These should last 12 hours, and although normally you could just enter the key and secret key using aws configure, with short term keys you also need the session token, so make sure you include that.

 Next, use aws configure to set your default region:

 `aws configure`